-We have audited the internal control over financial reporting of Sportsman's Warehouse Holdings, Inc. (a Delaware corporation) and subsidiaries (the "Company") as of January 28, 2023, based on criteria established in the 2013 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of January 28, 2023, based on criteria established in the 2013 Internal Control-Integrated Framework issued by COSO.
+We have audited the internal control over financial reporting of Sportsman's Warehouse Holdings, Inc. (a Delaware corporation) and subsidiaries (the "Company") as of February 3, 2024, based on criteria established in the 2013 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of February 3, 2024, based on criteria established in the 2013 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of February 3, 2024, based on criteria established in the 2013 Internal Control-Integrated Framework issued by COSO.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the consolidated financial statements of the Company as of and for the year ended January 28, 2023, and our report dated April 13, 2023 expressed an unqualified opinion on those financial statements.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the consolidated financial statements of the Company as of and for the year ended February 3, 2024, and our report dated April 4, 2024 expressed an unqualified opinion on those financial statements.